CovertLab/vEcoli/doc/workflows.rst

   {
     "sherlock": {
       # Boolean, whether to build a fresh Apptainer runtime image.
-If requirements.txt
+If uv.lock
       # did not change since your last build, you can set this to false
       "build_runtime_image": true,
       # Absolute path (including file name) of Apptainer runtime image to either